jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 Watching Robert testify was surreal.

 He sat in the witness box looking composed, almost sympathetic.
-When his lawyer asked him to describe his relationship with Ethan, his voice was calm and measuredthe voice of a reasonable man being unreasonably attacked.
+When his lawyer asked him to describe his relationship with Ethan, his voice was calm and measured—the voice of a reasonable man being unreasonably attacked.

 "I've dedicated my life to giving Ethan opportunities I never had," Robert said.
 "I grew up in a small town with limited resources.
 When I saw Ethan's potential in hockey at age four, I promised myself I would do everything possible to help him succeed.
 Everything."